 Don't worry!
 Since you are lucky enough to be participating on a St. John's University Office of International Education study abroad program, we really do you have you covered.

 All participants on St. John’s study abroad programs have health insurance for the duration of their time studying abroad through CHUBB.
-Click here for the 2021 CHUBB international health insurance coverage brochure to learn more!
+Visit OIE's "Health and Safety" page (scroll down to the Insurance section) where you can find the current CHUBB international health insurance coverage brochure to learn more!

 CHUBB provides 24/7 assistance.
 If you are feeling sick, are lost, no matter your situation, whatever your location may be, there is an English speaking representative waiting to help you.

 Take advantage of this coverage.
 Do not wait until you are bed ridden and in severe pain to call a doctor.
 React the same way you would in the United States!
 The whole purpose of this coverage is to ensure things go smoothly for the duration of your time abroad, whether you think you have allergies or Covid-19.
-Click here for the 2021 CHUBB international health insurance coverage brochure to learn more!
+Visit OIE's "Health and Safety" page (scroll down to the Insurance section) where you can find the current CHUBB international health insurance coverage brochure to learn more!

 If you are studying abroad in Paris, Rome, or Limerick do not hesitate to ask the on-site staff abroad for help.
 They are you first point-of-contact for any issues you face while abroad!

 For all other Study Abroad programs, contact your Program Leader.
 They are there for you and can assist you with any concerns!